 Here are other things to look for:

-GPS allows the camera to record your location as well as your speed.
+GPS means your location as well as your speed is recorded.
 The GPS data syncs up with the video clips when played back in software bundled with the dash cam so you can watch the footage and see your location on a map.

 The G-sensor detects impacts and - usually - locks the recorded video to prevent it being deleted.
 All dedicated dash cams have one, but action cameras generally don't.

 This may use the g-sensor, but is specifically for recording moments when your car is parked.
 It doesn't guarantee you will see what happened, which is why it can be an advantage to have two dash cams, with the second facing out of the back window.

 Also, most manufacturers don't recommend leaving the camera turned on when parked as it can drain the battery.
 Plus, many cars cut power to the accessory socket when you turn off the ignition, so you may need to get the camera hard-wired by a professional to use this feature.